neiljangra/neiljangra/README.md

    * I'm a music producer: I produce trap, drill, Lo-fi, and peaceful melodies.
 ## Activities

-  * Accomplished employee at an organization(Kumon) geared towards helping young adults improve their skills in math and reading comprehension
+  * Accomplished employee at an organization(<amrk>Kumon</mark>) geared towards helping young adults improve their skills in math and reading comprehension
   * Played piano at auditions that have helped me receive scholarships of up to $250 or more
   * Avid tennis player on the varsity team for my school
   * I currently have a 4.192 GPA and I've taken 5 AP classes so far